pivotal/docs-tap/scc/install-scc.hbs.md

 # Install Supply Chain Choreographer

-This document describes how to install Supply Chain Choreographer from the Tanzu Application Platform package repository.
+This topic describes how you can install Supply Chain Choreographer from the Tanzu Application Platform package repository.

 > **Note** Follow the steps in this topic if you do not want to use a profile to install Supply Chain Choreographer.
 For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.hbs.md)..